 Open Bible Data Home About News OET Key

-Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation to see the verse in more of its context.
-The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
-Please double-check these texts in advance before using in public.
+Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible—click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations—the older translations are further down the page (so you can read up from the bottom to trace the English translation history).
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible—please double-check these texts in advance before using in public.

-OET-LVif you_all_tasted that the master is good.
+OET-LV if you_all_tasted that the master is good.

-SR-GNTεἰ ἐγεύσασθε ὅτι χρηστὸς ˚Κύριος.
+SR-GNT εἰ ἐγεύσασθε ὅτι χρηστὸς ὁ ˚Κύριος. ‡

 (ei egeusasthe hoti ⱪraʸstos ho ˚Kurios.)

-Key: yellow:verbs, light-green:nominative/subject.
+Key: khaki:verbs, light-green:nominative/subject.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT if you have tasted that the Lord is kind,

-USTYou must do this because you have experienced that the Lord acts very kindly toward you.
+UST You must do this because you have experienced that the Lord acts very kindly toward you.

-BSB now that you have tasted that the Lord is good.
+BSB now that you have tasted that the Lord [is] good.

 BLB if indeed you have tasted that the Lord is good.